 Canadian Solar Inc.

-) reported earnings of 56 cents in the third quarter of 2013
+) reported earnings of 39 cents per share in the fourth quarter

 JA Solar is one of the most cost-efficient solar producers in the

 world, with a geographically diverse customer base as well as